viviag/postermaker/README.md

 This tool is designed to compose already prepared images and maybe any texts to collage.

-You may need it if you have to make poster or collage, have ImageMagick installed, more familiar with terminal than with PhotoShop and don't want to write html.
+You may need it if you have to make poster or collage, have ImageMagick installed, more familiar with terminal than with PowerPoint and don't want to write html.

 ### Installation:

-Download binary version from `bin` here and copy it to `~/.local/bin`.
+Download binary version from `bin` on [Github](https://github.com/viviag/postermaker) and copy it to `~/.local/bin`.

 Or if you have Haskell ecosystem on the computer and fear binary is out of date you can run
 ```